Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```
 ...prefix delegation #1 2600:4040:AAAA:BBBB::/56 received on ix1 from server ...
 ```
-Copy this prefix; We will use it to create your GUA, for the antispoofing rule in pf.conf.

 #### 6. Send GUA to `ix0`:
 Stop `dhcp6leased` (Ctrl+C) and start it normally:
 ```sh